syncfusion-content/asp.netwebforms-docs/aspnet/TimePicker/Getting-Started.md

 ### Create a TimePicker

-You can create an ASP.NET Web Forms Project and add necessary Dll’s and scripts with the help of the given [ASP.NET WebForms-Getting Started](http://help.syncfusion.com/aspnetmvc/captcha/getting-started#create-your-first-captcha-in-aspnet-mvc) Documentation.
+You can create an ASP.NET Web Forms Project and add necessary assemblies and scripts with the help of the given [ASP.NET Web Forms-Getting Started](http://help.syncfusion.com/aspnetmvc/captcha/getting-started#create-your-first-captcha-in-aspnet-mvc) Documentation.